Robert Spano: Atlanta

+Additional work

 Alongside conducting, Spano remains active as a pianist, performing frequently as a chamber musician.
 He also continues to compose his own music, though only in his time off from his performing career.

 Spano's work in opera has included conducting Seattle in cycles of Wagner's Der Ring des Nibelungen, in 2005 and in 2009.
 He made his guest-conducting debut with the Metropolitan Opera in New York on 19 October 2018, with the United States premiere of Nico Muhly's opera Marnie. including the final performance on 10 November 2018, which was part of the Metropolitan Opera Live in HD series.

-Fort Worth

 In March 2019, the Fort Worth Symphony Orchestra (FWSO) announced the appointment of Spano as its new principal guest conductor, with immediate effect, with a contract through the 2022–2023 season, simultaneously with his debut as a guest conductor with the orchestra.
 In February 2021, the FWSO announced the appointment of Spano as its next music director, effective with the 2022–2023 season, with an initial contract of three years.
-He transitioned from principal guest conductor to music director-designate of the FWSO on 1 April 2021.
+His title changed from principal guest conductor to music director-designate of the FWSO on 1 April 2021.

+Spano first guest-conducted the Rhode Island Philharmonic Orchestra (RI Philharmonic) in September 2023.
+In January 2024, the RI Philharmonic announced the appointment of Spano as its principal conductor, with immediate effect.

+Spano first guest-conducted at Washington National Opera in 2021.
+In February 2024, Washington National Opera announced the appointment of Spano as its next music director, effective with the 2025–2026 season, with an initial contract of three seasons.